ff0820/ff0820.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>
-I am an incoming 2025 PhD student in the [School of Computer Science at University of Waterloo](https://cs.uwaterloo.ca/), supervised by [Prof. Jian Zhao](https://www.jeffjianzhao.com/).
+I am an incoming PhD student for 2025 in the [School of Computer Science at University of Waterloo](https://cs.uwaterloo.ca/), supervised by [Prof. Jian Zhao](https://www.jeffjianzhao.com/).
+This November, I start to work with [Prof. Yong Wang](https://yong-wang.org/index.html) at [Nanyang Technological University](https://www.ntu.edu.sg/computing) as a Research Assistant.

 <!-- I am currently a final-year master's student in the [College of Computer Science](https://cs.scu.edu.cn/) at [Sichuan University](https://www.scu.edu.cn/), supervised by [Prof. Min Zhu](https://cs.scu.edu.cn/info/1135/9894.htm) in [SCU VIS](https://scuvis.org/about/). -->